philip928lin/PyCHAMP/docs/source/example_SD6.rst

 	    },
 	}

-7. Create a financial settings dictionary for the farmer agents.
+7. Create a finance settings dictionary for the farmers.

 .. code-block:: python